-Worcester State University complies fully with the provisions of the Family Educational Rights and Privacy Act of 1974.
-This federal law protects the privacy of education records, establishes the rights of students to:
+Worcester State University complies fully with the provisions of the Family Educational Rights and Privacy Act (FERPA) of 1974 as amended.
+This federal law protects the privacy of education records and establishes the rights of students to:

-- Inspect and review their education records within 45 days of the day the University receives a request for access.
-Students should submit to the registrar, dean, head of the academic department or other appropriate official written requests that identify the record(s) they wish to inspect.
-The University official will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the University official to whom the request was submitted does not maintain the records, that official shall advise the student of the correct official to whom the request should be addressed. - 2.
-Request the amendment of the education records that the student believes are inaccurate or misleading.
-Students may ask the University to amend a record that they believe is inaccurate or misleading.
-They should write to the University official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
-If the University decides not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
-Additional information regarding the right to a hearing. - 3.
-File a complaint with the U.S. Department of Education concerning the alleged failures by Worcester State University to comply with the requirements of FERPA.
-The name and address of the office that administers FERPA is:
+- Inspect and review their education records within 45 days of the day Worcester State receives a request for access.
+Students should submit to the Registrar, dean, head of the academic department or other appropriate official, written requests that identify the record(s) they wish to inspect.
+The Worcester State University official will make arrangements for access and notify the student of the time and place where the records may be inspected.
+If the Worcester State University official to whom the request was submitted does not maintain the records, that official shall advise the student of the correct official to whom the request should be addressed. - Request the amendment of the education records that the student believes are inaccurate or misleading.
+Students may ask Worcester State University to amend a record that they believe is inaccurate or misleading.
+They should write to the Worcester State University official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.

+If Worcester State University decides not to amend the record as requested by the student, Worcester State University will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

+3. To file a complaint with the U.S. Department of Education concerning the alleged failures by Worcester State University to comply with the requirements of FERPA, the name and address of the office that administers FERPA is: